How do interest-free days work on credit cards?

 Total number of interest-free days: 40

-Since the purchase was made on day 15 of the statement period, you would actually only get 40 days interest-free.
+Since the purchase was made on day 15 of the statement period, you would only get 40 days interest-free.
 As before, if you did not pay the balance in full by the due date, you would incur interest charges on the remaining balance.

 Purchase made on day 30